 514 Union Street

 Ashley Albert and Jonathan Schnapp love shuffleboard so much that they’re not only individually-ranked players (#68 and #23 in the world, respectively) but they run a 17,000-square-foot temple to the game in Gowanus.
 If you’re looking for a moderately athletic and relatively competitive activity to do with your group that doesn’t require changing into gym clothes or wearing special shoes, consider booking a court or two here.
 To make things even more interesting, book a cabana, which requires a mandatory beverage package (think unlimited wine, beer, and/or liquor).

 We Love Bingo

 Anyone who’s spent a few minutes at this Greenwich Village cheese shop (or the various outposts around the city) knows that patience reigns.
 The sales staff will spend hours with you, helping select the perfect cheese for your event or palate, no matter how crowded the store gets.
 This solicitous atmosphere extends to its educational programs.
-Murray’s offers all kinds of classes, from mozzarella making to “Harmony of Wine and Cheese,” which pairs wines from New Zealand and Chile with their cheese soul mates, to “Cheese 101,” which offers an overview of seven major varieties.
+Murray’s offers all kinds of classes, from their three-day intensive “Murray’s Cheese Boot Camp” to private classes tailored to your cheesiest of inquiries.

 23rd Street and Hudson River Park